sid0831/sidlibrary-ng/content/blog/kpop/_index.md

 title: K-Pop
 draft: false
 ---
+{{< figure src="CourtneyKill-Dreamcatcher-181.jpg#center" caption="Picture of 2022 concert by a K-Pop girl groul [Dreamcatcher](https://en.wikipedia.org/wiki/Dreamcatcher_(group)). &copy; 2022 [Courtney Kill](https://www.courtneykill.com).
+All rights reserved.
+Using under explicit grant." >}}

-I like K-Pop, and I like to talk about it.
+I like K-Pop, especially Dreamcatcher. and I like to talk about it.
 That's pretty much it.